 Management and Organizational Leadership

 The MOL hybrid format combines online and classroom instruction, requiring students to attend three face-to-face weekend intensive class sessions at the university’s Portland Center near Tigard.
-The remaining classroom time is conducted online, making it an ideal program for incorporating the iPad, according to Dr. George Byrtek, an associate professor in the program.
+The remaining classroom time is conducted online, making it an ideal program for incorporating the iPad, according to Dr. George Byrtek, a professor in the program.

 “We believe that having standardized technology and software for video conferencing will aid in maintaining close contact between student and instructor and among members of the cohort,” he said.
 “This facilitates our ability to deliver on our brand promise: ‘Be Known.’
 It also helps us move in the direction of exclusively using digital books and learning materials to create efficiency and cost savings, as well as to reduce our carbon footprint.”

 The technology management major teaches students to plan, design and evaluate process improvement initiatives using technology services and information systems across a wide spectrum of global environments including corporations, nonprofit and educational institutions.

 “With the integration of the iPad into our curriculum, students will be able to examine virtual business process automation, evaluate cloud services, interact with the instructor’s materials and effortlessly communicate with the other technology professionals,” said Greg Allen, faculty lead for the technology management major.